rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M11_Setting_Up_and_Running_Functional_Tests.md

 1. Once the **Selenium test execution** phase starts, monitor the web browser tests.
 1. Once the release completes, on the **Selenium > Release-1 > Dev** pane, click on the **Tests** tab to analyze the test results.
 Select the required filters from the dropdown in **Outcome** section to view the tests and their status.

-### Exercise 2: Remove the Azure lab resources

-In this exercise, you will remove the Azure resources provisione in this lab to eliminate unexpected charges.

->**Note**: Remember to remove any newly created Azure resources that you no longer use.
-Removing unused resources ensures you will not see unexpected charges.

-#### Task 1: Remove the Azure lab resources

-In this task, you will use Azure Cloud Shell to remove the Azure resources provisioned in this lab to eliminate unnecessary charges.

-1. In the Azure portal, open the **Bash** shell session within the **Cloud Shell** pane.
-1. List all resource groups created throughout the labs of this module by running the following command:

-    ```sh
-    az group list --query "[?starts_with(name,'az400m11l02-RG')].name" --output tsv
-    ```

-1. Delete all resource groups you created throughout the labs of this module by running the following command:

-    ```sh
-    az group list --query "[?starts_with(name,'az400m11l02-RG')].[name]" --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
-    ```

-    >**Note**: The command executes asynchronously (as determined by the --nowait parameter), so while you will be able to run another Azure CLI command immediately afterwards within the same Bash session, it will take a few minutes before the resource groups are actually removed.

 ## Review